 WHERE AND WHEN DID YOU DEBUT YOUR STAND-UP SHOW, “I’M GAGGING”, AND WHAT HAS BEEN THE RESPONSE?

-I decided to debut the show at Craft Burger Bar, a small and sexy venue in the CBD of Cape Town.
+I decided to debut the show at Craft Burger Bar, a small and sexy venue in the CBD of Cape Town, in Buitengracht Street.
 It’s owned by Russell Shapiro, the original founder of On Broadway, where I performed for 18 years as part of lip-sync duo Mince, with Keiron Legacy.

 I opened in mid-December and have never been more frightened in my life.
 Lilly had previously had the luxury of performing, essentially, to pre-recorded tracks as a lip-sync artist, knowing my performance needed to live up to the standard of the artist and track.